Kong/docs.konghq.com/app/konnect/servicehub/plugins.md

 ## Custom plugins

-Custom plugins must be manually added to your organization by Kong Support.
-There is no way to add a custom plugin directly though the {{site.konnect_saas}} application.

-Custom plugins must meet the following requirements:
+{{site.konnect_saas}} supports the use of custom plugins.
+You can write new custom plugins using this [template](https://github.com/Kong/kong-plugin) as a guide.
+Every custom plugin must meet the following requirements:

 * Admin API extensions must not contain an `api.lua` file.
 * Custom plugin database tables must not contain a `dao.lua` file.
+* Custom function validations:
+  - Must be written in Lua.
-* Custom function validation must be self-contained within the schema.
+  - Must be self-contained within the schema.
 * Third-party library dependencies:
-  - The `schema.lua` file must not contain any `require()` calls.
   - Plugins that require third-party libraries can be installed within the handler portion of the plugin code once the plugin is installed on the {{site.base_gateway}} data plane.
+  - The `schema.lua` file must not contain any calls to the `require()` function.

 If your plugin meets these requirements and you want to use it in
 {{site.konnect_saas}}, contact [Kong Support](https://support.konghq.com/).

+{:.important}
+> Custom plugin can't be added directly though the {{site.konnect_saas}} application.